Outdated Browser Detected

 Keep the space presentable

-Kam Niijar, owner of Spar Meriden in Coventry, recommends checking the appearance of the chiller frequently: “Appearance is really important in fresh and chilled so you’ve got to check everything: make sure it looks clean, there’s no mess, there are no gaps, everything’s faced-up, even that the lighting is good,” he says.
+Kam Niijar, owner of Budgens Meriden (previously Spar) in Coventry, recommends checking the appearance of the chiller frequently: “Appearance is really important in fresh and chilled so you’ve got to check everything: make sure it looks clean, there’s no mess, there are no gaps, everything’s faced-up, even that the lighting is good,” he says.

 Getting your range right